nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Encircling grins improved Jinx's understanding.
 "Next to nuthin'!" exploded he, giving the other a rough push.

 "Next to nuthin', then," acquiesced Bubber, caroming off.
-"You know what you is lots better'n I do."
+"You know what you is lots better &rsquo;n I do."
 Whereupon he did a triumphant little buck and wing step, which ended in a single loud, dust-raising stamp.
 Dry dust and drier laughter floated irritatingly into Jinx's face.
 Jinx was long and limber but his restraint was short and brittle.
 Derision snapped it in two.

 "So's yo' whole damn family nuthin'!" he glowered, heedless of the disproportion between the trivial provocation and so violent a reaction.
 For it is the gravest of insults, this so-called "slipping in the dozens."
 To disparage a man himself is one thing; to disparage his family is another.
 "Slipping" is a challenge holding all the potentialities of battle.
 The present example of it brought Bubber up short and promptly withdrew the bystanders' attention from their gin.